 For instance, I Googled “Top Christmas Blogs” just to see if I could find a blog site that uses stock photography along with a list article.
-Sure enough, the first hit was a straight up stock photo:
+Sure enough, the first hit was a straight-up stock photo:

 I then took the photo and used it to do a Google image search for correlated image hits on other sites.
 You may not know it but, Google has a way for you to upload a photo to find out where else the image is on the web.
 Here’s one way and here’s another.

 There were 91 different websites with that image uploaded to it!
 Some of those image usages are even on competing websites.
-Even more interestingly, it took me all of five minutes to find out who the owner of the image was.
+Even more interestingly, it took me all of five minutes to find out who the owner of the image is.

 Stock photos are great, but why not hire local?